SmartForest-no/SegmentAnyTree/README.md

 Under the hood, SegmentAnyTree relies on the [torch-points3d framework](https://github.com/torch-points3d/torch-points3d) as the code base.
 So please take a look there for more information regarding the training and parametrization of the code.

 ## Usage
-The code has been tested on a Linux machine, ... and it relies on a docker image.
+The code has been tested on a Linux machine and it relies on a docker image.
 The method has not been tested in a Windows environment and parts of the code (e.g. Minkowski Engine) might not be available for Windows.

 ### Using the docker image
 In order to run code using docker container you should edit the content of `run_docker_locally.sh` file.
 You should change the following lines: